 (More pictures below of the Severe Weather Research Vehicle & the Canine in Action)

 Colorado is a great place for altitude training...
 The best scenery all year round, mountain biking, fishing, hiking, skiing, and of course...
 STORM CHASING !!!
 The geographical setup of this area is second to none.
-This location offers our team some growing progress moving into the 2010 spring severe weather season in the Great Plains.
+This location offers our team some growing progress moving into future spring severe weather seasons in the Great Plains.

 The "SWRV" vehicle is fully equipped with the latest electronics for "all" severe weather research. |